WanThinnn/Library-Management-System/README.md

 ## Production Deployment

-For production deployment on a server, use **Option 2** (Pre-built Image) from the Deployment section above.
+For production deployment on a server, use `--prod` flag:

-Additional production considerations:

 ```bash
 # On production server